 Mutations in the either the PCK1 or PCK2 gene results in significant impairment of gluconeogenesis.

 Transcription of the PCK1 and PCK2 genes has been shown to be regulated by insulin, glucagon, and glucocorticoids.
-Regulation of PEPCK gene expression by glucagon is exerted via the activation of the transcription factor, CREB (cAMP response element-binding protein; encoded by the CREB1 gene).
+Regulation of gluconeogenic gene expression by glucagon is exerted via the activation of the transcription factor, CREB (cAMP response element-binding protein; encoded by the CREB1 gene).

 Humans express seven genes in the CREB subfamily of the basic leucine zipper (bZIP) family of transcription factors.
 The seven CREB genes are identified as CREB1, CREB3, CREB5, and CREB3-like 1, 2, 3, and 4 (CREB3L1, CREB3L2, CREB3L3, and CREB3L4).
 The CREB3L3 encoded protein is commonly identified as CREBH.
 The CREB1 encoded proteins are most closely related in structure and function to two additional transcription factors called cAMP response element modulator (CREM) and activating transcription factor 1 (ATF-1).
 Another member of the activating transcription factor (ATF) family, ATF-4, was originally identified as CREB2.